nadamas2000/soundAlert-soundAnalyzer-ESP32/README.md

 ## Dependencies

-The program requires the following libraries:
+The program relies on the following libraries:

 - Arduino libraries
 - SPI